How many bones does a cat have?

 Head – There are 29 bones in the cat’s head.
 The feline head can be loosely broken into the skull, face (eyes, nose, cheeks) and jaw.
 The thick skull bone protects the cat’s delicate brain; other bones include the jawbones (mandible and maxilla), nasal bones, cheekbones and eye orbit.

-Inner ears – Known as ossicles, these tiny bones of the inner ear which help to amplify sound.
+Inner ears: Known as ossicles, these tiny bones of the inner ear help to amplify sound.

 Disorders of the bones

-- Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
+- Osteodystrophy: This is a genetic condition that affects Scottish Fold cats.
 Bony growths form on the spine and the feet.

 - Bone infections (osteomyelitis): Bacteria are the most prevalent organism involved, although fungal infections can also occur.
 Infections can invade the bone (which is porous) or enter via an injury.